What is femoral-tibial bypass surgery?

 You will be asleep during the surgery, or you will be given medicine to numb your lower body and prevent pain.

 The doctor will make cuts (incisions) in your skin above and below the area where the blockage occurs.
-If the doctor is using one of your veins for a graft, he or she will make another incision in your leg to remove the vein.
+If one of your veins is being used for a graft, the doctor will make another cut in your leg to remove the vein.

 The doctor then connects one end of the graft to the femoral artery above the blocked area.
-He or she then connects the other end of the graft to the tibial artery in your lower leg or foot, below the blocked area.
-After the graft is in place and blood is flowing through the graft, the doctor will close the incisions in your skin with stitches or staples.
+The other end of the graft is connected to the tibial artery in your lower leg or foot, below the blocked area.
+After the graft is in place and blood is flowing through it, the doctor will close the cuts in your skin with stitches or staples.

 You may need to stay in the hospital for 3 to 5 days.